Cost guide · Verified July 6, 2026

 Why do you quote first-year cost instead of monthly price?

 Because monthly headline prices are where the category hides the ball.
 Consult fees, annual-billing anchors, two-part membership-plus-meds structures, and 3-month billing blocks all disappear from a '/mo' number.
-First-year cost — consult plus 12 months on the cheapest systemic-estrogen route, assumptions documented per provider — is the number you can actually compare.
-It ranges from about $530 (Alloy) to about $2,700 (Defy Medical) across our women's set.
+First-year cost (consult plus 12 months on the cheapest systemic-estrogen route, assumptions documented per provider) is the number you can actually compare.
+It ranges from about $530 (Alloy) to about $1,161 (Winona) across the 5 platforms whose full path we could price.

 Is HRT cheaper with insurance?